 Keyword = Value Notation (KVN): denotes a format which associates a Measurement or group of Measurementss with a keyword.
-The keyword designates an important property or attribute of the subject under discussion, and the Measurement(s) represent(s) a measurement or descriptive state of that property denotes a format in which a keyword is associated with each value and the significance of the values is defined by the keyword used.
+The keyword designates an important property or attribute of the subject under discussion, and the Measurement(s) represent(s) a measurement or descriptive state of that property..